ShipStream/fedex-rest-php-sdk/README.md

 $dto = $response->dto();
 ```

+It is recommended to use named parameters with DTOs, as the order of parameters could change when the SDK is updated.

 To figure out which DTO(s) need(s) to be passed to a particular endpoint method, use your editor to inspect the method's arguments:

 ![](img/dto-hint.png)